bishtanuj/Data-Structure-Using-Python/Main/Programs/Graphs/Breadth First Search/README.md

     - While the queue is not empty:
         - Dequeue a node from the queue (i.e., remove it from the front of the queue).
         - Visit the dequeued node (e.g., print its value or perform any other desired operation).
+        - For each unvisited neighbor of the dequeued node:
+            - Enqueue the neighbor into the queue.